What is Alprostadil?

 • a prolonged erection of the penis (priapism)

-Most patients find that the benefits of taking Alprostadil outweigh the risks.
-It’s important to weigh this up so you can make an informed decision about your medication.
+Most patients find that the benefits of taking alprostadil outweigh the risks.
+It’s important to consider and compare alprostadil to other erectile dysfunction treatments so that you can make an informed decision about your medication.

 Always speak to a healthcare professional, such as a doctor or pharmacist if you have concerns about your side effects.
 They will help you to find an alternative treatment option.